JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 We will improve upon the previous section so we can run webpack on two different modes; one for production and one for development.

-Since the output of webpack is any number of files bundled into one, it can make debugging more complicated as it makes it more difficult to trace back the source of an error or warning.
+Since the output of webpack is any number of files bundled into one, it can make debugging more difficult to trace back the source of an error or warning.
 When files `a.js`, `b.js`, and `c.js` are bundled into `dist/main.js`, the stack trace will point to errors in `dist/main.js` which is not helpful as the developer needs to know in which original file the bug lies.

 Therefore webpack comes with a "development" mode that allows including the "source map" which maps the compiled code to the source files.
 This way, when an error or warning is raised JavaScript is able to point to the original line that causes it.

-There are again many different ways to set this up in the configuration file as the source map can be placed in the bundled file itself, in another, and more.
-However, the easiest is probably to specify the mode using webpack's CLI tool.
-The source maps are again optional as these make the output larger and one wants to keep this output as small as possible for it to load faster in web browsers.
+There are again many different ways to set this up in the configuration file as the source map can be placed in the bundled file itself, in another file, and more.
+However, the easiest way is probably to specify the mode using webpack's CLI tool.
+The source maps are optional as these make the output larger and one wants to keep this output as small as possible for it to load as fast as possible in web browsers.
 Those will thus only be used while developing the project to trace back errors and warnings but will not be included in the final output for production.

 Below we modify the scripts placed in the `package.json` file so two different scripts can be run: one for development and another for production.